OpenNHM/AvaFrameData/avaArzl/README.md

 ## Event 201901

+#### V0 -> V1
+- forest.shp
+- postprocessed raw data from Waldkategorienlayer
+- converted multipolygon to single polygon
+- removed very small features and holes were cut open
+- forest streets remaining

+---
+#### V0
+- forest.shp
+- contains raw data from Waldkategorienlayer
+- not accepted by avaFrame due to multipolygon format
+- not accepted by avaFrame due to holes

+---

 ### General description
 - Type of avalanche: dense flow with major powder cloud, dry snow
 - Entrainment: Significant for avalanche formation